wjhopper/PBS-R-Manual/statistics.md

 ### `cor.test()`

 The `cor.test()` function can be used to test the significance of a correlation.
-The correlation is measured by Pearsons's r by default, but note that it can also be set to Kendall's $\tau$ or Spearman's $\rho$ with the `method` argument.
+The correlation is measured by Pearsons's $r$ by default, but note that it can also be set to Kendall's $\tau$ or Spearman's $\rho$ with the `method` argument.

 To demonstrate, imagine that we are curious as to whether verbal and quantitative SAT scores are linearly related: